Lipe-lx/NeuralRate-MCP/apps/web/public/docs/deployment.md

 **Status:** Canonical doc

-This repository uses Cloudflare-managed Git deploys for the public runtime surfaces.
+This repository uses a mixed deployment model.

+- `apps/web`
+  can continue deploying through Cloudflare Pages Git integration
+- `apps/worker`
+  is published through local Wrangler CLI
+- `apps/executor`
+  is a private Cloudflare Worker published through local Wrangler CLI and reached only through service binding from the public worker

 ## Source Of Truth

 - `apps/web`
   Deploys through Cloudflare Pages Git integration.
 - `apps/worker`
+  Deploys through `wrangler deploy` using repository scripts.
+- `apps/executor`
-  Deploys through Cloudflare Workers Git integration.
+  Deploys through `wrangler deploy` using repository scripts.
 - GitHub Actions
-  Not part of the deployment path for web or worker in this repository.
+  Not part of the deployment path for web, worker, or executor in this repository.

-If a push updates the tracked branch connected in Cloudflare, Cloudflare is the platform that detects the commit and starts the deployment.

 ## What A Git Push Does

 For the public surfaces already wired in Cloudflare:

 - pushing the tracked branch is enough to trigger web deployment
-- pushing the tracked branch is enough to trigger worker deployment
 - the web deploy now reads a tracked `apps/web/.env.production` file for public `VITE_PUBLIC_*` bindings

-This repository does **not** rely on versioned GitHub Actions workflows to publish those two services.
+This repository does **not** rely on versioned GitHub Actions workflows to publish runtime services.

 ## What A Git Push Does Not Do